Lawn Repair Advice

 For this to be effective you need to not only remove the plants but the roots accompanying them, otherwise they’ll just grow back.

 With a small hoe, dig into the soil around the stem of the weed to loosen the soil.
-For short roots you can just grab tight of the stem and pull gently but with longer roots you’ll need to be a little more careful, making sure no roots snap with some left in the soil.
+For short roots you can just grab the stem tight and pull gently, but with longer roots you’ll need to be a little more careful, making sure no roots snap that are then left in the soil.

 If you want to make the entire manual process easier then you can use a weed puller.

 Now it really depends on your situation which type of weed killer you use.
 If you have smaller areas of weeds that are spread out around your lawn then use a selective weed killer.
 They target the surrounding weeds without damaging any other areas of grass.

 But if you have weeds spread all over your lawn then you want to use a Triple Action Lawn Treatment.
 They’re part feed, weed killer and moss killer so there’s no need to work about damaging other areas of grass, just remember to follow instructions of the bag.

 You can apply both of these by hand or, if you want to do it quicker, with a lawn spreader.